zkkython/Awesome-ML-SYS-Tutorial/sglang/kvcache-code-walk-through/readme.md

 # KV Cache

-This doc explain on a high level how the KV cache being managed following the lifecycle of a request
+This document explains on a high level how the KV cache is managed following the lifecycle of a request.

 ## Resources

-There are 2 level memory pools to manage KV cache. `req_to_token_pool` maps a request to its token locations. `token_to_kv_pool` maps a token location to its KV cache data, `token_to_kv_pool` have model specific implementation like MHA, MLA, DoubleSparse.
+There are two-level memory pools to manage KV cache. `req_to_token_pool` maps a request to its token locations. `token_to_kv_pool` maps a token location to its KV cache data, `token_to_kv_pool` has model-specific implementation like MHA, MLA, DoubleSparse.

 ### **req_to_token_pool**
 - **Layout:** #Requests * #Tokens